5 Super Bowl office party ideas for 2020

 Have employees pick out there favorite “not new jersey” at home and wear them to work.
 Pick the person wearing the most random, nostalgic jersey as the winner.
 Makes the stakes a little higher and give away a free jersey of the winners choice.

 Are you watching the game with your coworkers?
 Friends?
 Family?
 It’s safe to assume not everyone is a fan of football.
 Even bigger chance that not everyone’s favorite team is playing on Super Bowl Sunday.

-A very popular way to keep everyone interested (and to help rid of the side chatter while you’re trying to figure out how Tony Romo is predicting every play) start giving out some bingo cards!
+A very popular way to keep everyone interested – and to help rid of the side chatter – is to start giving out some bingo cards!
 If you’ve ever played then you know how much fun it is.
-We here at The Dimensional Group even put together 15 different Super Bowl bingo cards (we’ll make more if you want :)) that you can use!
+We here at The Dimensional Group even put together a number of different Super Bowl bingo cards (we’ll make more if you want :)) that you can use!
 Each card is fun to follow and relevant to not just the Super Bowl junkies but those that are there to see the commercials and halftime show, too.

 Our very own custom 2020 Super Bowl bingo cards are no longer available.
 Make sure to subscribe to The Dimensional Group so you know when 2021 Super Bowl bingo cards are available!